threemmm/ENGG-6600-Cyber-Security-for-Engineers/notebooks/README.md

 The `data/` folder contains all the data files used in the notebook examples.
 These may include `.csv`, `.txt`, or `.mat` files that are read into the notebooks for analysis and machine learning tasks.

+## Disclaimer

+The main workshop notebooks (`00-ML-workshop.ipynb`, `01-ML-workshop.ipynb`, and `02-ML-workshop.ipynb`) are provided by the professor of the course "ENGG 6600 Cyber Security for Engineers." at University of Guelph - Fall 2023.
+The content, structure, and views expressed in these notebooks are the intellectual property of the course instructor and are used here for educational purposes under academic guidelines.

+---